Intestate Distribution for the Single Parent — What Happens If You Die Without a Will in Texas?

-If you are an unmarried person who dies intestate, (without a valid will), Texas statutes will dictate how and to whom your assets will be distributed.
+If you are an unmarried person who dies without a Will in Texas, the Texas intestacy statutes will dictate how and to whom your assets will be distributed.

 According to the statutes, if you are single with children, then all your property would pass to your descendants.
 If your descendants are of the same degree of relationship, (meaning, for example, that all are your children or all are your grandchildren), then your assets will be divided equally between them.